-- Project Assessment/Recommendation Report (not to exceed 14 hours, one time only). - Outreach and collaboration with project leads and other identified stakeholders (amount of time to be determined and approved by Program Manager) - Training for implementation of project recommendations (not to exceed 8 hours a day not to exceed 5 days/40 hours total). - Technical Assistance/Consultation (amount of time to be determined and approved by Program Manager) - Project Completion Report (not to exceed 3 hours). - K. In full consideration of the Consultant's performance under this Agreement, DOH shall pay for associated travel as:
+- Project Assessment/Recommendation Report (not to exceed 14 hours, one time only). - Outreach and collaboration with project lead(s) and other identified stakeholders (amount of time to be determined and approved by Program Manager) - Training for implementation of project recommendations (not to exceed 8 hours a day.
+School and medical staff must not exceed 5 days/40 hours total). - Technical Assistance/Consultation (amount of time to be determined and approved by Program Manager) - Project Completion Report (not to exceed 3 hours). - K. In full consideration of the Consultant's performance under this Agreement, DOH shall pay for associated travel as:

-Reimbursement for Travel Costs include the following restrictions: 1.Consultants will only be reimbursed for airfare, parking, taxi, hotel, rental car expenses and travel time (See Item 5 below).
+Reimbursement for Travel Costs include the following restrictions:

-2.For air travel the Consultant must purchase the best fare for the most direct route that meets the business needs of this agreement.
-The expenses may not include first-class seating or travel on a carrier other than a United States carrier unless no other form of air travel is available.

-3.Reimbursement for travel expenses will be paid based on the actual costs, not including gratuities, of moderately-priced transportation and accommodations.

-4.Billing for all travel costs incurred will also require copies of the traveler's airline ticket receipt(s) and boarding pass(es), itemized commercial lodging facility receipt(s), and rental car agreement(s), taxi receipts and receipts for any other travel costs approved by the DOH Program Manager.
+- Consultants will only be reimbursed for airfare, parking, taxi, hotel, rental car expenses and travel time (See Item 5 below). - For air travel the Consultant must purchase the best fare for the most direct route that meets the business needs of this agreement.
+The expenses may not include first-class seating or travel on a carrier other than a United States carrier unless no other form of air travel is available. - Reimbursement for travel expenses will be paid based on the actual costs, not including gratuities, of moderately priced transportation and accommodations. - Billing for all travel costs incurred will also require copies of the traveler's airline ticket receipt(s) and boarding pass(es), itemized commercial lodging facility receipt(s), and rental car agreement(s), taxi receipts and receipts for any other travel costs approved by the DOH Program Manager. - The CBC program will no longer pay for an out of state travel to Alaska, unless approved by the Program Manager for a specific benefit to a client.
+Other than an extreme case, all services will be delivered by in-state consultants.

-5.For consultants based outside of Alaska, travel time to Alaska will be reimbursed at\$50.00 per hour, not to exceed 8 hour per day for no more than 2 travel days per trip.
-In-State travel time, for all consultants, will be reimbursed at \$50.00 per hour, not to exceed \$200.00 per day for travel further than 25 miles from base lodging or place of employment, whichever is less.